Happy World Ballet Day! One day. Five ballet companies. Live and online.

-As a dance writer, avid advanced ballet student and developing ballet teacher, I tend to subscribe to Friedrich Nietzsche’s notion that “we should consider every day lost on which we have not danced at least once”.
-If the opportunity to dance myself does not arise, I can normally be found penning a dance preview, review or feature; quizzing someone else about their work in dance; or watching professional dancers perform.
+As a dancer, dance writer and ballet teacher, I tend to subscribe to Friedrich Nietzsche’s notion that “we should consider every day lost on which we have not danced at least once”.
+If the opportunity to dance myself does not arise, I can normally be found penning a dance preview, review or feature; quizzing someone else about their work in dance; or observing dancers as they train and perform.

-Today is World Ballet Day LIVE 2015.
-This online event is a wonderful way of bringing balletomanes like me as close to a host of professional dancers around the world as it is possible to get during 23 hours of live, behind-the-scenes footage.
+Today is World Ballet Day 2015.
+This online event brings balletomanes as close to a huge selection of professional dancers around the world as it is possible to get – thanks to 23 hours of live, behind-the-scenes video footage.

 For one day only, The Australian Ballet, Bolshoi Ballet, The Royal Ballet, The National Ballet of Canada and San Francisco Ballet are uniting to celebrate dance on a global scale.
 They are throwing open the doors to their studios, rehearsal rooms and auditoriums in order to give audiences a chance to see just what it takes to be part of one of the world’s top companies.